static-analysis-engineering/CodeHawk-Binary/chb/ast/doc/api.md

 Lvalues have unique identifiers to distinguish them in space and time.

+Lvalues generally have storage, which can be specified as an optional argument to lval creation.
+Two methods, <code>mk_register_variable_lval</code>, and <code>mk_stack_variable_lval</code> create a storage record automatically.

 Temporary variables are automatically given unique names.
+Temporary variables have no storage.

 #### Construction methods provided